Road Trip: New Mexico’s National Parks - SantaFe.com

 El Malpais National Monument

 The richly diverse volcanic landscape of El Malpais offers solitude, recreation, and discovery.
-Explore cinder cones, lava tube caves, and sandstone bluffs.
-Where wildlife abounds in the park’s open grasslands and fertile forests.
-Travel the same trail that pueblo peoples walked on their way to Bandera Volcano and witness the famed Ice Cave, which early American explores called the “Desert Ice Box.”
+Explore cinder cones, lava tube caves, and sandstone bluffs, where wildlife abounds in the park’s open grasslands and fertile forests.
+Travel the same trail that Pueblo peoples walked on their way to Bandera Volcano and witness the famed Ice Cave, which early American explorers called the “Desert Ice Box.”
 This truly is the land of fire and ice!
-Directions to El Malpais National Monument
+Directions to El Malpais National Monument.

 El Morro National Monument